Economy of Spain: Reduction of European Union funds

-Capital contributions from the EU, which had contributed significantly to the economic empowerment of Spain since joining the EEC, have decreased considerably since 1990 due to the economic standardization in relation to other countries and the effects of the EU's enlargement.
-On the one hand, agricultural funds from the Common Agricultural Policy of the European Union (CAP) are now spread across more countries.

-On the other hand, with 2004's and 2007's enlargement of the European Union, less developed countries joined the EU, lowering the average income per capita (or GDP per capita), so that Spanish regions which were considered to be relatively less developed, became in the European average or even above it.
-Spain has gradually become a net contributor of funds for less developed countries of the Union as opposed to receiving funds.
+Capital contributions from the EU, which had contributed significantly to the economic empowerment of Spain since joining the EEC, have decreased considerably since 1990, due to the effects of the EU's enlargement.
+Agricultural funds from the Common Agricultural Policy of the European Union (CAP) are now spread across more countries.
+And, with 2004 and 2007's enlargement of the European Union, less developed countries joined, lowering average income, so that Spanish regions which had been relatively less developed, were now at the European average or even above it.
+Spain has gradually become a net contributor of funds for less developed countries of the Union, as opposed to receiving funds.